Becky G: 2021–2022: Esquemas

-In March 2022, Gomez joined American singer Joe Jonas and American choreographer Sean Bankhead to serve as judges on the MTV & TikTok American music competition series Becoming a Popstar.
-On March 24, Gomez and Natasha were featured on the song "Zona del Perreo" from Daddy Yankee's last studio album Legendaddy.
-The song peaked at number 32 on the Hot Latin Songs chart.
-On April 28, Regional Mexican group Marca MP released the single "Ya Acabó" with Gomez.
-It peaked at number seven on the Hot Latin Songs chart.
-The song won Best Collaboration – Regional Mexican at the Latin American Music Awards.
+In March 2022, Gomez alongside American singer Joe Jonas and choreographer Sean Bankhead served as judges and executive producers on the music competition television series Becoming a Popstar.
+In the same month, she featured on Daddy Yankee's song "Zona del Perreo" alongside Natti Natasha, from Yankee's eighth album, Legendaddy.
+In April, Regional Mexican group Marca MP and Gomez released the single "Ya Acabó".
+It reached the top ten on the Hot Latin Songs.